AIStream-Peelout/flow-forecast/docs/source/index.rst

 Welcome to Flow Forecast's documentation!
 =========================================

-Flow Forecast is a deep learning for time series forecasting written in PyTorch.
+Flow Forecast is a deep learning for time series forecasting framework written in PyTorch.
 Flow Forecast makes it really easy to train PyTorch Forecast models.

 .. automodule:: flood_forecast